prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ## Overview

-High-precision measurements are essential for advancing research in spintronics and materials characterization. **PICA (Python-based Instrument Control and Automation)** is a modular, open-source software suite designed to automate advanced transport measurements for electronic devices and chemical samples.
+high precision low noise transport measurements are essential for advancing research in spintronics and materials characterization. **PICA (Python-based Instrument Control and Automation)** is a modular, open-source software suite designed to automate advanced transport measurements for electronic devices and chemical samples.
 It operates as a versatile framework capable of running on any standard laboratory workstation.

 PICA provides an extensible, unified graphical user interface (GUI) for orchestrating high-precision instruments, specifically current source (DC/AC) units, nanovoltmeters, high resistance electrometers, impedance analyzers, and temperature controllers.
 Built on the robust Python scientific ecosystem, PICA ensures that the entire hardware ecosystem functions seamlessly as a cohesive unit.